Houssam93/MultiTask-Learning-NLP/README.md

 ## Note

 In this first version, and for the sake of reproducing the results displayed in the paper, multi-task network alternates between tasks (in the shared layer) after each epoch and not after each batch.
-This issue has be improved in future relases.
+This issue has been improved in future relases

 ## Relevant papers
 If using the code, please cite our paper (Will be available soon):
 ```
-@article{balikas2019Learning,
-  title={Learning Lexical-Semantic Relations Using IntuitiveCognitive Links},
+@inproceedings{BalikasECIR2019,
-  author={Balikas, Georgios and Dias, Gael and Moraliyski, Rumen and AKHMOUCH, Houssam and Amini, Massih-Reza},
+        Author = {Balikas, Georgios and Dias, Ga\"el and Moraliyski, Rumen and
-  Conference={ECIR2019},
-  year={2019}
+Akhmouch, Houssam and Amini, Massih-Reza},
+        Booktitle = {Proceedings of the 41st European Conference on Information
+Retrieval (ECIR)},
+        Title = {Learning Lexical-Semantic Relations Using Intuitive Cognitive
+Links},
+        Year = {2019 (to appear)}
 }
 ```